microprediction/monteprediction/TFRO.md

 # Part 1: Where I certainly can help

 ### If you are looking for my code, papers, blogs etc
-- My open-source Packages are [here](https://github.com/microprediction).
-The focus is on timeseries, optimization and portfolio construction.
+- My open-source Python packages are [here](https://github.com/microprediction).
+The focus is on timeseries, optimization, order statistics and portfolio construction.
 - Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)

 ### If you are interested in Collective AI including Decentralized AI: